-Novartis has quietly discontinued development of IAG933, its TEAD inhibitor being studied for mesothelioma.
-The decision leaves Vivace Therapeutics’ VT3989 as the leading drug in this promising class, which targets a key vulnerability in mesothelioma cells.
+Novartis halted enrollment in its Phase 1 trial of IAG933, a TEAD inhibitor being studied for mesothelioma.
+A Novartis spokesperson said the decision was “not caused by any safety concerns, and was based on the project’s tolerability and antitumour activity.”
+The asset was subsequently removed from the company’s pipeline presentation.
+The move leaves Vivace Therapeutics’ VT3989 as the leading drug in this class, which targets a key vulnerability in mesothelioma cells.

 What Are TEAD Inhibitors?